coffee-marios/foundations-page/README.md

 # foundations-page

 A simple webpage

+Photo:

-Photo (Woman Sitting And Smiling) by Guilherme Almeida from Pexels
+Woman Sitting And Smiling by Guilherme Almeida from Pexels